- Location: Delaware

 DUI will cost you a lot of money.
 There are fines for the offense.
 If you hire a lawyer there will be lawyer fees for the DUI defense.
-You will have to pay for license reinstatement, which is $25 or more, depending on your driving record.
+You will have to pay for license reinstatement, which is $143.75.
+Also, you may face additional criminal fines and penalties.

 To help refresh your driving skills and to enforce the value of responsible driving, the Division of Motor Vehicles (DMV) will ask you to take a driver improvement course.
 For a current list of driver improvement courses, call the revocation section at (302) 744-2508.

 Most DUI convictions also require alcohol education.
 This course must be completed before you can get your license back.
-The cost of the course is your burden and can be over $100 for the 16 hours of instruction.
+The course invovles 16 hours of instruction.

-If you have a history of DUI you can expect to go to jail for at least one year.
+If you have a history of DUI you can expect to go to jail.
 Imprisonment is a real hardship for you and your family; this is a serious consequence for a serious violation.

 When you have the hearing, the court will explain what you have to do before you can get your license back.
 The exact requirements will depend on the circumstances surrounding your arrest, your driving record, and your plea at the hearing.

 Many drivers seek legal help with DUI arrests because the law can be confusing.
-A lawyer may help you navigate the process to get an occupational license or even a conditional license after serving 90 days of your suspension.
+A lawyer may help you navigate the process to get an occupational license or even a conditional license.

 To get your license back, you may have to retake the driver's license tests: eye screening, written test, and road test.